The bane of any researcher in the field of

 five years ago lived in Port Alice on Vancouver Island.
 A

-late night encounter with two hovering craft resulted in eye
+late night encounter with two hovering craft resulted in

-taken place.
-She feared disbelief and ridicule.
+actually had taken place.
+She feared disbelief and

 In March of this year (1997), a lady who